 I talk a lot more about social proof in the eCourses, so make sure to enroll in the Member’s website if you want to learn more about the psychology of influence.

-Speaking of, I’ve personally received lot’s of testimonials from influencers who’ve enrolled in the Member’s website saying that they’ve signed TONS of paid campaigns with brands using the pitch templates located in our resource library.
+Speaking of, I’ve personally received lot’s of testimonials from influencers who’ve enrolled in the Member’s website saying that they’ve signed TONS of paid campaigns with brands using the pitch templates located in our Professional Pitch Package.